 The problem with gestational diabetes mellitus is that symptoms of this diabetes may look similar to those of pregnancy.
 That is why many women ignore the gestational diabetes mellitus symptoms as they confuse these with those of pregnancy.
 When a pregnant woman with this diabetes gains weight, she may think the weight gain is happening for the baby.
 However, there are other symptoms like frequent urination, thirst, fatigue, and excessive hunger.

-Sometimes women with gestational diabetes mellitus may suffer from very low blood sugar which is called hypoglycemia.
+Sometimes women with Prenatal diabetes mellitus may suffer from very low blood sugar which is called hypoglycemia.
 It may seem confusing but this is the case with many pregnant women.
 They may have symptoms like dizziness, headache, weakness, confusion, and shakiness.
-If you feel any of these symptoms during the pregnancy, you’d better see your doctor check whether you’ve got gestational diabetes mellitus.
+If you feel any of these symptoms during the pregnancy, you’d better see your doctor check whether you’ve got Prenatal diabetes mellitus.

 Any pregnant woman needs to be aware of the gestational diabetes mellitus.
 To get early treatment, one can check blood sugar levels regularly using a portable meter.
 Moreover, maintaining a convenient diet can help a pregnant woman prevent this type of diabetes. as some particular foods will help control the blood sugar levels.

-If you get diagnosed with gestational diabetes mellitus, you should not feel disheartened.
+If you get diagnosed with Prenatal diabetes mellitus, you should not feel disheartened.
 In fact, there are several effective ways to manage this diabetes.
 You just need to have treatment in time.